gm-infinite/MiniShell/TASKS.md

     **Difficulty:** —

 - ## EXTRA NOTES
+  - april 15th
+    - when using wildcard with bash I discovered that if the string with wildcard doesnt end with one, it doesnt count as a wilcard

   - april 8th, 2025
     - sep_opt_arg.c must be revised to comply with non-bonus requirements of the project. (|| and && won't be checked).